doubleaaron/RoboND-Perception-Project/writeup.md

     pcl_cluster_pub.publish(ros_cluster_cloud)
     ```

-    F. Put code into segmentation.py

-    G. Verified that the topics /pcl_objects and /pcl_table successfully showed up in RViz interface.
+    F. Verified that the topics /pcl_objects and /pcl_table successfully showed up in RViz interface.

 2. Filtering: Filter out the camera noise with the PCL statistical outlier filter.
 The adjustable parameters are the number k of neighbouring pixels to average over and the outlier threshold thr = mean_distance + x * std_dev.
 I used the RViz output image to tune these parameters judging by the visual output.
 I found that the values k = 8 and x = 0.3 performed best at removing as much noise as possible without deleting content.